-Minnesota has three kinds of Medicare Health Insurance plans to choose from that supplements what Medicare doesn't cover.
+Minnesota has three kinds of Medicare Insurance plans to choose from that supplement what Medicare doesn't cover.

 Medicare is a milestone

 Starting the Medicare program is a milestone for American seniors, usually beginning at age 65.
 For those who are on Social Security Disability Income (SSDI) prior to age 65, you can expect Medicare benefits to start on your 25th month on SSDI or sooner if allowed.

 1. Medicare Advantage Plans- is known as Medicare Insurance Part C

 They include your medical and part D drug plans.
 Some only include the medical and work well for Veterans who have drug coverage with their VA Benefits.